-A critical step in developing our supervised learning algorithm involves establishing that human coders can identify industrial policy goals consistently according to our definition.
+A critical step in developing our supervised learning algorithm involves establishing that human coders can consistently identify industrial policy goals according to our definition.
 We measure intercoder reliability using two standard metrics: Krippendorff's alpha and Conger's kappa.
 As detailed in Appendix A, our six rounds of annotation yielded values between 0.6 and 0.8, demonstrating both initial agreement and improved convergence over successive rounds as coders gained experience.

 4.B.
-Training: Large Language Model and Logistic Regression Baseline or not enough information.
-For our main model, we use a trained, or fine-tuned, BERT (Devlin, Chang, Lee and Toutanova, 2019) (Bidirectional Encoder Representations from Transformers) large-language model (LLM), which we compare against a logistic regression classifier.
+Training: Large Language Model and Logistic Regression Baseline

+We next train classification models using our annotated data to map policy documents into one of three predicted categories (classes): industrial policy, not industrial policy, or not enough information.
+For our main model, we use a trained BERT (Devlin, Chang, Lee and Toutanova, 2019) (Bidirectional Encoder Representations from Transformers) large language model (LLM), which we compare against a logistic regression classifier.
 We use the latter as our transparent baseline benchmark.
-We describe each in detail in Appendix B.
+We describe each model in detail in Appendix B.